 A study suggests there may be a link between attention deficit/hyperactivity disorders (ADHD) and traumatic brain injury (TBI), as it was discovered that children with traumatic brain injuries are at a higher risk of developing attention problems than those who suffer injuries to other parts of the body, brain Injury lawyers note.

 If you or a loved one sustained a traumatic head injury due to the negligence or fault of another, you may be entitled to file a lawsuit and recover compensation for your condition.
-Contact the Georgia Injury Attorney Group today for more information and to be connected with an affiliated brain injury lawyer.
+Contact Attorney Group for Georgia today for more information and to be connected with an affiliated brain injury lawyer.

 Brain Injuries Lead to More Problems in Kids